 The second trip out was to install the shingles on the roof of the house, while the third trip to install shingles on the garage roof could only happen after the Roxul on the exterior of our Zip sheathing was installed (in order to make a proper sealed connection between the wall of the house and the garage roof).

-There weren’t many roofers willing to work with our unique Passive House sequencing, but Peterson Roofing was kind enough to take it on.
+There weren’t many roofers willing to work with our unique Passive House sequencing, but our roofer was kind enough to take it on.

 Unfortunately, the day after the guys installed the Grace membrane and the synthetic underlayment, we had a cold, blustery day.
 Once the wind grabbed the Grace membrane, the membrane rolled up on itself, turning it into a real mess.

 Because of our recent past bad experiences with general contractors, I just assumed I was on my own, so I spent a couple of hours putting down new layers of the Grace membrane.
 When Peterson roofing found out, they were shocked I did it myself, and assured me I could’ve called them and they would’ve come back out.
 We were so used to people not following through, that low expectations meant it didn’t even occur to me to call them.